Essential Oils: Our Allies Against Illness?

 Rose, eucalyptus, clove, and lemongrass oils are commonly used in smell training.

-How can I harness the power of plants at home?
+Harness the power of plants at home

 Start by managing your expectations.
 There is time and place for conventional medical care.
 Although aromatherapy is effective in many ways, it’s a slower form of “medicine.”
 Think of essential oils as another way to support your physical and emotional well-being.